goldginkgo/get-silver-fern-visa/README.md

    ```

 7. Execute the following command to do the operations before payment.
-   Do this step if the previous step indicates SFV is open.
    ```
    ruby get_silver_fern_visa.rb -u USERNAME -p PASSWORD -i APPLICATION_ID -g GMAIL_ADDRESS -d GMAIL_PASSWORD
    ```
+   Perform this step if the previous step indicates SFV is open.